 Clicking on the transaction provides details of the split and the expense accounts it has been allocated to:

-No categorization step is required on the QB side as this has been done on the Accounting tab in Ramp, and no separate import of vendors is required either.
+No categorization step is required on the QuickBooks side as this has been done on the Accounting tab in Ramp, and no separate import of vendors is required either.

 After the file is imported (steps above), please go to each Employee, open up a Bill and click "Pay Bills".

 On this screen, select each bill, click "Set Credits", and then find the corresponding General Journal entry for the Bill: